March 4 - 5, 2025 | Miami

 Keynote: Lifetime Achievement Reflections

-Join us for a dynamic and reflective discussion between Lifetime Achievement Award recipients Bruce Lipian and Richard Baum, exploring their pivotal roles in shaping the independent sponsor model.
+Join us for a dynamic and reflective discussion between Lifetime Achievement Award recipients Bruce Lipian, Richard Baum and Drew Adams exploring their pivotal roles in shaping the independent sponsor model.
 From the early days to becoming industry innovators and leaders, this conversation will blend humor, history, and insight.

 Key Discussion Points: